tapdata/idaas/README.md

 Support most common databases and messaging systems including but not limited to Oracle, MySQL, SQLServer, PostgreSQL,  MongoDB, DB2, Sybase, Kafka, MQ etc.

+#### Third Party CDC Integration

+Already setup OGG, Attunity, HVR, Canal ?
+No problem, you can connect your CDC tool to iDaaS to enjoy the flow engine and data api capability.

+#### Open API

+All functionalities can be accessed via Open API for easy integration.

 #### Cloud Native

 Scalable architecture, docker compatible, can be easily deployed on-prem or on any of the major cloud providers.